Inside: Step-by-step guide to making paper mache planets.

 - Acrylic paints (Green, blue, red, orange, yellow, brown)

 First, you’ll need to create the paper mache.
 This is very simple.
 Mix 1 part flour to 2 parts water.
 Stir until there are few lumps left in the bowl.
 It should be runny, not thick.
 You’ll need to make quite a bit to have enough for a whole class (more than I made).

 Next, give a balloon to each student (or pair of students if you are having them work together).
 Have the students blow the balloon just enough that it looks like a nice circle.
 They should NOT blow it up all the way, because then it doesn’t have that nice spherical shape that you need for a planet.

-Once the balloon and strips of newspaper are ready, give each pair of students a bowl of the paper mache glue.
+Once the balloon and strips of the newspaper are ready, give each pair of students a bowl of paper mache glue.
 (Or, have groups of 4 share).
 Students will dip each strip into the paper mache, covering both sides, and then stick it to their balloon.

-When the planets have completely dried, students may begin painting their planets with the acrylic paints.
-Students may decorate their using the paints, colored paper, or any other materials on hand.
+When the planets have completely dried, students may begin painting their planets with acrylic paints.
+Students may decorate their planet(s) using paints, colored paper, or any other materials on hand.
 They should get creative!
 Students with Saturn and Uranus should have some sort of material to create rings for their planets with.

 If you love this activity and are looking for more curriculum for your Solar System unit, check out my Solar System Informational Text Research Unit!
-This unit will show your students how to use informational text to study the solar system, choose a planet to research and focus on one question each day in their Solar System Research Journal (which is no prep and ready to go).
+This unit will show your students how to use informational text to study the solar system, choose a planet to research, and focus on one question each day in their Solar System Research Journal (which is no prep and ready to go for you).